Social policy

 Dockers demonstrating in Brussels (Photo: EUobserver.com)

 The Community has the objective of promoting employment, improving working conditions and social protection, supporting social dialogue and combating exclusion.
-The EU may support and complement member states’ activities.

 The idea is to establish common minimum social standards in order to avoid social dumping.
 The counter argument is that social standards that are too high may undermine employment in the poorer EU countries.